Nelson Mandela-Madeleine Silva

 Kevin Garcia

 The theme that interested me the most was the idea of the past generation.
 This story emphasizes the importance of the older generation and how wiser they are.
 Calvino and his siblings would always seek the advice of their great uncle, Uncle N’ba N’ga.
-Whenever they had a reunion he would always criticize them and… Continue reading Kevin Garcia
+Whenever they had a reunion he would always criticize them and explain to them why the old way, his way is better.
+I love this theme because I can reflect this theme with my family.
+My parents are always telling me how they do things differently than me and how it is better and faster.

 Alexa Presto